 Too many people in this country feel the housing market is not working for them.
 So, how do we fix this?

 We believe we can achieve more when it comes to looking for a solution if we work together than as individual so, as a sector, we have come together to collaboratively work out how, beyond our existing work, land promoters and developers can contribute to finding a solution to the undersupply of housing in this country.

 The perceived opacity, complicated and lengthy nature of the planning system is commonly blamed for the supply of housing not meeting the demand for new homes.
 Within this, the role land promoters play in the delivery of housing, infrastructure and entire new communities is often misunderstood.
-The Land Promoters and Developers Federation consists of a number of key players in the sector, both large and small, who have come together to speak with one voice on common issues relating to housing delivery.
 We want to dispense with some of the myths and misconceptions around the role of land promoters and developers by highlighting the expertise and track record of our members as well as through research relating to the sector as a whole.

 By coming together, despite our competing interests, our ambition is to enhance the current debate on housing supply and be part of the process of finding solutions that makes the future for those still searching for a home of their own a brighter one.

 LPDF members support the housebuilding sector providing “oven ready” land with planning permission that can easily be aquired and built out by national and regional housebuilders, helping bring homes to the market in a timely manner to meet local need.